juntyr/compression-safeguards/docs/index.md

 - [`numcodecs-safeguards`][numcodecs_safeguards]: provides the [`SafeguardsCodec`][numcodecs_safeguards.SafeguardsCodec] meta-compressor that conveniently applies safeguards to any compressor using the [`numcodecs.abc.Codec`][numcodecs.abc.Codec] API.

+### Other terminology used by the compression safeguards

+- *safeguard*: Declares a safety requirements and enforces that it is met after (lossy) compression.

+- *pointwise safeguard*: A safety requirement that concerns just a single data element and can be checked and guaranteed independently for each data point.

+- *stencil safeguard*: A safety requirement that is formulated over a neighbourhood of nearby points for each data element.

+- *combinator safeguard*: A meta-safeguard that combines over several other safeguard with a logical combinator such as logical 'and' or 'or'.

+- *parameter*: A configuration option for a safeguard that is provided when declaring the safeguard and cannot be changed

+- *late-bound parameter*: A configuration option for a safeguard that is not constant but depends on the data being compressed.
+At declaration time, a late-bound parameter is only given a name but not a value.
+When the safeguards are later applied to data, all late-bound parameters must be resolved by providing their values.

+- *quantity of interest*: We are often not just interested in data itself, but also in quantities derived from it.
+For instance, we might later plot the data logarithm, compute a derivative, or apply a smoothing kernel.
+In these cases, we often want to safeguard not just properties on the data but also on these derived quantities of interest.

+- *region of interest*: Sometimes we have regionally varing safety requirements, e.g. because a region has interesting behaviour that we want to especially preserve.

 ## Design and Guarantees

 The safeguards are designed to be convenient to apply to any lossy compression task: